 2 oz. pistachios, coarsely chopped

-1 T. + 1 tsp.
-Rosewater (I use Sadaf brand, from Middle Eastern grocers or on-line suppliers)
+1 T. + 1 tsp. rosewater (I use Sadaf brand I order on-line)

 ½ c. granular Splenda¼ c. erythritol

 1 c.
-KevinPa’s Bake Mix, Peggy’s Version (see below)
+KevinPa’s Bake Mix, (see my modified version below, or use other low-carb mix)

 ½ almond flour